SvenMichaelKlose/tunix/BLOG.md

 now completes in 1:40min instead of 3:00min and half CPU stack is occupied in comparison.

+Next is to make eval() and apply() (which is more like 'funcall') one and to put sizes and tags on the stack.
+Some built-ins could return the expressions they wanted to call eval() for before returning, using an anonymous symbol.

 # 2024-05-25: Lisp REPL

 File writes work, output formatting is cleaner and we have